gcarreon/pts-simulator/README.md

 # pts-simulator
-Simlation of Public Transportations Systems
+Simulation of Public Transportations Systems
-We use the headway - time intervals beetween trains- to regulate the performance of PTS.
+We use a self-organizing method to regulate the headway (time intervals beetween trains).